serg-you-lin/CuttingStockOptimizer/README.md

 # Waste-Cutting Optimizer
 This Python module provides a class for optimizing stock cutting operations, minimizing waste in multi-cut scenarios.
 It is designed to work with a list of marked pieces, considering cutting losses (blade width), joint limits, and minimum useful lengths.

-Features
+## Features
 Accepts marked pieces with labels

-Supports optional exclusion of short pieces
+Supports optional exclusion of piece to be jointed

 Limits the number of joints per stock bar